-Net sales to the industrial market increased 17% in the first quarter of 2005 compared to the same period of 2004, primarily due to an estimated 14% increase in units shipped.
+Net sales to the industrial market increased 12% in the second quarter of 2005 compared to the same period of 2004, primarily due to an estimated 10% increase in units shipped.
+Unit sales increased as a result of organic growth out of several existing plants, particularly those in our Southeast and West Central regions.
+We've added almost 200 new accounts since July of 2004 and we have been successful at significantly increasing our sales with existing accounts.
 We believe our unit sales and market share continue to grow significantly due to our dedicated local sales teams and national sales support efforts, combined with our competitive advantages in manufacturing, purchasing, and material utilization.